JuliaDataScience/JuliaDataScience/contents/dataframes.md

 """; post=output_block)
 ```

-DataFrames.jl can easily solve these kinds of issues.
+`DataFrames.jl` can easily solve these kinds of issues.
-You can start by loading DataFrames.jl:
+You can start by loading `DataFrames.jl`:

 ```
 using DataFrames
 ```

-With DataFrames.jl, we can define
+With `DataFrames.jl`, we can define

 ```jl
 sco("""